RZZT/Company-Documents/Minutes/Minutes-2017-09-17-Directors-Meeting.md

 ## Membership form

-The Company Secretary presented a draft membership application form (https://github.com/RZZT/Company-Documents/blob/master/Templates/Membership-Application.md).
+The Company Secretary presented a draft membership application form.

 **The Directors resolved** that the membership application be adopted, and that the Company Secretary will create a PDF version of the form which can be provided to and signed by prospective members.